jasperyzh/sirsandwich/docs/email-templates.md

     <div class="content">
         <h2>Confirm Email Address Change 🔄</h2>

         <p>You've requested to change your email address for your Sirsandwich Shop account.
-Please confirm this change by clicking the button below:</p>
+Please confirm this change using the secure link below:</p>

         <div style="text-align: center;">
             <a href="{{ .ConfirmationURL }}" class="button">Confirm Email Change</a>